 9. Don't always put the vitiligo first

 I was a little concerned when April went to Girl Scout summer day camp in shorts and a T-shirt with all new girls that didn't know her.
 After camp I was dying to ask if anyone had asked about her vitiligo, but I didn't want that to be the whole focus of the day.
 I figured she would tell me if anything had happened when she felt like it.
 It turns out that no one said a word about it the whole day.
 (I just love those Girl Scouts).
 We also handed out cards at the start of the first day.
 See the following, #10, for details.

 10. What to do if your child is tired of explaining

 We had been shopping at the mall and had about 6 different kids giving her "the look" throughout the day.
 It was more than usual and for the first time she hid behind me.
 I asked what she wanted to do.
 I didn’t want to solve this problem for her (as much as I wanted to), I wanted her to process her feelings about it so she would be able to face any adversity in the future, on her own.
 She didn't want to talk to each one because she figured we would have been there all day.
 She came up with the idea of handing out cards explaining her vitiligo.
 Brilliant!
 Ok, I asked what she wanted to put on these cards.
-They had the Vitiligo Support International web site on them and she added, "I'm just like you, I just have two colors of skin and it’s not contagious.”
+They had a Vitiligo web site on them and she added, "I'm just like you, I just have two colors of skin and it’s not contagious.”
 We went to Kinko's and she picked out the colored paper she wanted to print them on and she cut them all out.
 At home she put on colorful stickers to make them more fun.
 She brought them to one of her summer camps where she wouldn't know anyone.
 They were a big hit.
 All the girls wanted one and I think they actually read them.
 I think being able to give out the cards made her feel like she had a little more control over the situation.
 I kept the cards in my purse and if someone was staring or asked, she could give them a card, if she felt like it.

 11. Let yourself and your child be sad about it sometimes.

 April has visible signs of vitiligo from head to toe.
 At first it was a shock to find out about her vitiligo.
 The first doctor said it wouldn't spread.
 Then it started to spread everywhere.
 It began as one small spot.
 I started to panic.
 We went to so many doctors and spent so much money.
 We tried almost anything that was considered safe to try.
 I have gone through my ups and downs.
 I cried sometimes in the beginning (not in front of April) I talked to close friends and family just to get all the fears out and it always made me feel better just to say stuff out loud to a trusted friend.
 I used to just try to hold it all in and tell myself not to be "a big baby," but then the pressure would build up.
 If I could let off steam every once in a while and admit that it made me sad sometimes, then I could go on and I really was okay.
 If April told me she didn't like her vitiligo, I would try not to talk her out of it.
 I would just listen to her and try to empathize.
 I didn't want her to think she had to be happy about it all the time.
 I wanted her to know it was okay, even normal, to feel sad sometimes.
 We eventually came to understand that living with vitiligo was going to be just fine, but we had to process our feelings, really feel them and express them, first.
-Now we don't really even think twice about it.
+Now we don't even think twice about it.

 12. Try to be here NOW for your child